Thank you for considering contributing to Netdata.

 Community growth allows the project to attract new talent willing to contribute.
 This talent is then developing new features and improves the project.
 These new features and improvements attract more users and so on.
 It is a loop.
 So, post about Netdata, present it to local meetups you attend, let your online social network or twitter, facebook, reddit, etc. know you are using it.
 The more people involved, the faster the project evolves.

 Is there anything that bothers you about Netdata?
 Did you experience an issue while installing it or using it?
-Would you like to see it evolve to you need?
-Let us know.
-Open a github issue to discuss it.
+Would you like to see it evolve to match your requirements?
+Let us know by making a post at at Netdata Community to discuss it or open a GitHub issue.
 Feedback is very important for open-source projects.
-We can't commit we will do everything, but your feedback influences our road-map significantly.
+We can't commit we will do everything, but your feedback influences our roadmap significantly.
 We rely on your feedback to make Netdata better.

 Translate some documentation